teamplify/teamplify-runner/README.md

   is `80`.
 If `use_ssl` is set to `builtin` and no SSL certificates path is specified then `80` is the only allowed option;
 - `use_ssl` - SSL mode.
 Possible values are `no`, `builtin`, and `external`, defaults to `no`.
 When set to `builtin`, Teamplify will serve HTTPS requests on the port specified in the `ssl_port` option below.
 All HTTP traffic will be redirected to this port.
   If you're hosting Teamplify behind a proxy or load balancer that is already configured for SSL support, please set this parameter to `external`, and also make sure that your proxy correctly sets `X-Forwarded-Proto` HTTP header.
-  In this case, Teamplify will handle HTTP requests on the port number specified in the `port` option and redirect insecure requests to `https://<host>:<ssl_port>`.
+  In this case, the `port` setting specifies the local port that Teamplify binds to (for the load balancer to forward traffic to), and the startup check will verify that your service is accessible at `https://<host>` (standard port 443).
 - `ssl_port` - the port on which Teamplify web interface will be running when SSL is enabled, the default is `443`.
 If `use_ssl` is set to `builtin` and no SSL certificates path is specified, then `443` is the only allowed option;